MatthewIreland/sysadmin-tools/walkthroughs/irc_setup.md

         -D -r
             Reattach a session.
 If necessary detach and logout remotely first.
         -D -R
             Attach here and now.
 In detail this means: If a session is running, then reattach.
 If necessary detach and logout remotely first.
 If it was not running create it and notify the user.
-This is the author's favorite.
+This is the author's favourite.
         -D -RR
             Attach here and now.
 Whatever that means, just do it.
 Note: It is a good idea to check the status of your sessions with screen -list before using this option.